Frequently Asked Questions

 Mainly because users can use the same types all over their institution, so deleting a type could mean deleting it for other users as well (for the ones invited to your Team).

 To ensure integrity of entries in terms of time, authorship and content, the 21 CFR part 11 compliance is required.
-We are currently working on it and will make it available early next year.
+We are planning to implement it at the end of March 2017.
 This will include electronic signatures as well as handwritten signatures executed to electronic records.
 The current workaround would be to generate a Report in sciNote and sign the different versions manually.

 Sometimes emails cannot pass through the university’s firewall.
 If you registered more than 3 days ago, but didn’t confirm your registration, your account was deleted.
 Even if that happens, we can manually create the account for you, just send us an email to and our support team will take care of the rest.